Cyber-Mood/Portfolio/README.md

 # Portfolio
-Here the sample code of my portfolio.
+This portfolio task was given as a part of Web Programming Course.
+Here's my take on portfolio.